Shajai Jacob, CEO – GCC – ANAROCK Property Consultants

 Real Estate – A Good Hedge in Troubled Times

-Given the lacklustre performance of the equity markets and other all-season investment favourites, disposable income is not exactly spoiled for choice when it comes to profitable investment avenues today.
-Real estate is, at the present, a very viable and attractive bet for long-term investors if they can read the market signs that favour this sector.
+Given the lackluster performance of the equity markets and other all-season investment favorites, disposable income is not exactly spoiled for choice when it comes to profitable investment avenues today.
+Real estate is, at the present, a very viable and attractive bet for long-term investors if they can read the market signs that favor the Real Estate sector.

 For investors who believe in the time-tested adage ‘invest at the lower end of the growth curve and sell at the top’, the timing is perfect now for investing in Indian real estate.

 About the author: